 Initially, we were uncertain about taking the Iguazu Falls boat ride.
 We were nearing the end of our South American odyssey and were woefully short on funds.
-The extra $28 for the short boat ride seemed like a luxury we couldn’t really afford at this stage of our trip.
+The extra $35 for the Great Adventure Safari and Boat Trip seemed like a luxury we couldn’t really afford at this stage of our trip.
 In the end, we decided it would be worth the price of a takeaway and decided to do it.
 In hindsight, we’re so glad we spent the money.

 The Iguazu Falls boat ride experience was frantic and completely exhilarating.
 Visiting a waterfall (or set of waterfalls) the size of Iguazu was incredible enough but actually getting down to water level beneath the roaring cascades was like nothing I’ve ever experienced.

 When large amounts of water fall long distances, the forces involved are enormous.
 Considering a litre of water weighs a kilogram, being under such a volume of water falling from such a height is pretty intimidating!
 In noise and magnitude, I can only really compare it to being close to an active volcano or… well, like I said, it was like nothing I’ve ever experienced.